-Technical Contacts: Viviane Schwartz, viviane.schwartz@science.doe.gov and Chris Bradley, chris.bradley@science.doe.gov
+17. Catalysis Science Technical Contacts: Viviane Schwartz, viviane.schwartz@science.doe.gov and Chris Bradley, chris.bradley@science.doe.gov

 This program supports basic research pursuing novel catalyst design and quantum- and molecular-level control of chemical transformations relevant to the sustainable conversion of energy resources.
 Emphasis is on the understanding of reaction mechanisms, enabling precise identification and manipulation of catalytic active sites, their environments, and reaction conditions for optimized efficiency and selectivity.
 Elucidation of catalytic reaction mechanisms in diverse chemical environments and the structure-reactivity relationships of solid and molecular catalysts comprise the central component of the program.
-This year's Early Career Research Program requires hypothesis-driven applications in fundamental catalysis science restricted to the following feedstocks and catalytic transformations: carbon-neutral hydrogen production and utilization; atom and energy efficient fuel and chemical production from renewable or recyclable feedstocks, and ones involving CO2 from waste gas or direct air capture.
+This year's Early Career FOA requires hypothesis-driven applications in fundamental catalysis science restricted to atom and energy efficient catalytic production of fuels and chemicals from renewable or recyclable feedstocks such as biomass and used plastics and from carbon-containing greenhouse gases such as carbon oxides and methane.